glitchdata/gd-audit/README.md

 ## Usage
 1. Navigate to `GD Audit → Dashboard` to review the latest post analytics.
 2. Use `GD Audit → Plugins` to audit installed extensions, see which are active, and spot pending updates.
+3. Visit `GD Audit → Themes` to check which themes are installed, identify child themes, and review update availability.
-3. Switch to `GD Audit → Logs` to review the event stream and apply filters.
+4. Switch to `GD Audit → Logs` to review the event stream and apply filters.
-4. Expand any log row to view the stored context JSON.
+5. Expand any log row to view the stored context JSON.
-5. Configure capture rules, retention, and privacy controls under `GD Audit → Settings`.
+6. Configure capture rules, retention, and privacy controls under `GD Audit → Settings`.

 ## Development
 - Minimum WordPress version: 6.0